 If you’re stuck in a writing rut, it might be time to hit the gym.
 When you work out, your body releases endorphins, which have mood-boosting effects.
 That’s right – exercise can actually help to break through writer’s block.

-Exercise also helps to improve blood flow and increase oxygen levels in the brain, both of which can improve cognitive function.
+Exercise also helps improve blood flow and increase oxygen levels in the brain, which can improve cognitive function.
 I do some of my best thinking in the gym!
 So next time you’re struggling to write, try taking a break to go for a run or lift some weights.
 You might find that the ideas start flowing again.